 – financial grants to strengthen churches engaging in new, creative evangelistic outreach events.

-– church planting and replanting networking with BCM/D and IMB resources.
+– church planting and replanting networking with BCM/D and NAMB resources.
 The association is the preferred first contact for churches interested in planting new churches.
 The MMBA can be a provider of significant local funding for these endeavors.

 – consultant services for churches without pastors and advocacy of Intentional Transitional Interim Pastors.